stclib/STC/README.md

 - [***copt*** - Implements ***copt_get()***, similar to posix **getopt_long()**](docs/copt_api.md)
 - [***crand*** - A very efficent modern **pseudo-random number generator**](docs/crand_api.md)

 The usage of the containers is similar to the C++ standard containers in STL, so it should be easy if you are familiar with them.

-All containers mentioned above are generic, except for **cstr** and **cbits**, and are therefore typesafe like templates in C++.
-No casting is used.
-A simple example:
+All containers mentioned above are generic, except for **cstr** and **cbits**.
+No casting is used, and containers are therefore typesafe like templates in C++.
+Here is a simple usage example:
 ```c
 #include <stc/cvec.h>